finbourne/lusid-sdk-csharp/sdk/docs/ConventionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConventionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConventionsApi>();
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the conventions.
 Defaults to latest if not specified. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfGetIndexConventionResponse result = apiInstance.ListIndexConvention(asAt, opts: opts);

                 // [BETA] ListIndexConvention: List the set of Index Conventions ResourceListOfGetIndexConventionResponse result = apiInstance.ListIndexConvention(asAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));